 This article contains affiliate links that may earn us a commission at no extra cost to you.
 Read our Disclosure for more.
 Thanks for your support!

-Last updated on April 24th, 2024 at 02:08 pm
+Last updated on February 10th, 2026 at 03:09 pm

-No matter its small size, there are quite a few great things to do in Antiparos, the quaint island in the Aegean Sea which even Tom Hanks himself has chosen to call home for the summer.
+No matter its small size, there are quite a few great things to do in Antiparos, the quaint island in the Aegean Sea, which even Tom Hanks himself has chosen to call home for the summer.

-Probably the number 1 reason why Antiparos is famous all across the globe is the fact that everyone’s favourite actor Tom Hanks owns a villa on the island.
-He usually spends his summers there alongside his family and their fellow Hollywood superstar guests.
+Probably the number one reason Antiparos is famous worldwide is that everyone’s favourite actor, Tom Hanks, owns a villa on the small Aegean island.

-That said, stalking Tom and his friends is not among our recommended Antiparos activities.
-Not only is it rude but it’s also unnecessary.
-Antiparos is tiny so chances are you will eventually spot them anyway in the most natural of circumstances.
-We didn’t, of course.
 Yet a friend of ours stumbled upon Matthew McConaughey on his way to the bakery.
-We can hate him to eternity for that.
+We can hate him for eternity for that.
 Our friend, not Matthew.

-Seriously now, there are many fantastic things to see in Antiparos and this authentic island is perfect for everyone.
+Seriously, now, there are many fantastic things to see in Antiparos, and this authentic island is perfect for everyone.
 From families with kids and couples to groups of friends and solo travellers.

-How Many Days and What To Do in Antiparos
+How Many Days in Antiparos?

 This photo shows a sun kissed narrow pedestrianised street in Antiparos Town.